plotters-rs/guide/src/intro/introduction.md

 ### FAQ List

-1. Why the example just exits without any figure poping up?
+1. Why the example just exits without any figure popping up?

 You should be table to find the output under `images` directory under the user's guide repository.
 The filename for the output is the defined in the example code.

 ## API Docs